dotnet/iot/src/devices/Arduino/README.md

 When the firmware starts, the on-board-LED flashes a few times, indicating the loaded firmware version (currently 2 + 11 blinks).
 After that, the board will enter idle state and wait for connections.

 ### Advanced features
-Some of the features of this binding require extended features on the Arduino firmware.
+Some of the features of this binding require extended features in the Arduino firmware.
 These include SPI support and DHT sensor support.
 These features didn't make it into the main Firmata branch yet, therefore these additional steps are required:
 - Go to C:\users\<username>\documents\arduino\libraries and delete the "ConfigurableFirmata" folder (save any work if you've changed anything there)
 - Replace it with a clone of https://github.com/pgrawehr/ConfigurableFirmata and switch to branch "develop".
 - Make sure you have the "DHT Sensor Library" from Adafruit installed (use the library manager for that).